 A root canal is an important dental procedure that helps restore severely damaged or decayed teeth back to health.
 While no one looks forward to undergoing this type of treatment, understanding what it involves—from who needs it and how much it costs—can help make it easier when deciding which treatment option is right for you.

-While they can be intimidating due to their reputation for being painful and expensive ($1k on average), they are actually quite beneficial for saving damaged teeth from extraction while also reducing pain and helping maintain oral hygiene.
+While they can be intimidating due to their reputation for being painful and expensive, they are actually quite beneficial for saving damaged teeth from extraction while also reducing pain and helping maintain oral hygiene.

 Of course if at any time during recovery process discomfort persists beyond expected limits contact doctor right away – because maintaining good oral health always trumps any temporary discomfort experienced along the way.